FedericoSanto/Google-Data-Analytics-Capstone/README.md

 The success metrics will serve as a compass for data-driven decision-making.
 This approach allows for ongoing assessment and adjustments to the campaign strategy, ensuring adaptability to changing dynamics.

-In essence, this targeted marketing initiative aligns with Cyclistic's overarching goal of maximizing annual memberships for sustained and profitable growth.
+This targeted marketing initiative aligns with Cyclistic's overarching goal of maximizing annual memberships for sustained and profitable growth.